CUNY-CL/winter-camp/README.md

 References
 ----------

-Chelba, C. and Acero, A..
-2006.
+Chelba, C. and Acero, A. 2006.
 Adaptation of maximum entropy capitalizer: little data can help a lot. *Computer Speech and Language* 20(4): 382-39.

 Church, K. W. 1995.
 One term or two?
 In *Proceedings of the 18th Annual